OPT Banquet Cook Jobs

 Is a Banquet Cook role considered practical training for a culinary degree?

 Yes.
 Banquet cook positions involve food production, menu execution, kitchen operations, and catering logistics, all of which align directly with coursework in culinary arts, food science, or hospitality management programs.
 USCIS evaluates whether the job uses skills taught in your degree program, and banquet cooking is a recognized professional application of culinary training.
-Document the connection clearly in any future H-1B or status change filings.
+Document the connection clearly in any future H-1B visa or status change filings.